kedro-org/kedro/docs/source/nodes_and_pipelines/namespaces_and_modularity.md

 `parameters` references will not be namespaced, but `params:` references will.
 ```

-## Example: How to use a modular pipeline with different parameters
+## Example: How to reuse a pipeline with different parameters

  Mapping parameter values is very similar to the way we map inputs and outputs.